rebase-energy/data-science-tips-and-hacks/README.md

-# Python Tips and Tricks 🐍
+# Data Science Tips and Tricks 📈

 This page contains a collection of small, helpful Python tricks and tips designed to streamline your Python workflow, improve your productivity, and help you write smarter code.